danieltotherescue/BackboneLesson/README.md

 Now Backbone sync is the last component.
 It's mostly used to help Backbone communicate with server side technologies like databases.
 We won't be needing this today because we are only building a client-side app.

-Any code files that are needed should be included in this repo.
-This includes things like Gemfile or package.json!

 ####Why would someone choose to use Backbone?